abhi123456781/game-hint-api/README.md

 ## Why I Built This

 I built Game Hint AI to combine my passions for gaming and computer science.
 Instead of searching forums or watching long videos, players can now get help instantly using AI.
 I created both the backend and frontend myself to learn full-stack development and deploy a real-world tool.
 I wanted to publish this on the App Store, but it costs too much money.
+I am now learning how to make this on Android Studio.

 ## Technologies Used